-The phrase "child pornography" means any visual depiction of a minor engaging in sexually explicit conduct, where the minor was engaged in the sexually explicit conduct during production of the depiction.
-The term "visual depiction" includes any photograph, video or picture, whether made or produced by electronic, mechanical, or other means.
-It includes data stored on computer disk or by electronic means which is capable of conversion into a visual image.
+The phrase "child pornography" means any visual depiction of a minor engaging in sexually explicit conduct, where the minor was engaged in the sexually explicit conduct during the production of the depiction.

+The term "visual depiction" includes any photograph or picture, whether made or produced by electronic, mechanical, or other means.

-The term "sexually explicit conduct" means actual or simulated sexual intercourse, including genital-genital, oral-genital, or oral-anal, whether between persons of the same or opposite sex; masturbation or lascivious exhibition of the genitals or pubic area of any person.
+The term "sexually explicit conduct" means actual or simulated sexual intercourse, including genital-genital, oral-genital, or oral-anal, whether between persons of the same or opposite sex; masturbation, or lascivious exhibition of the genitals or pubic area of any person.